web-dave/blog/Dont_get_lost_in_structure.md

 That’s the outline of our architecture.

-Ok, now let's have a look at a very common UI.
+Now let's have a look at a very common user interface (UI).

-Most of the apps have a navigation, header and something very often called container or view.
+Most of the apps have a navigation, a header and something very often called "container" or "view".

 # IMG_2

-Those together are known as <strong>app shell</strong>.
+Those parts together are known as the <strong>app shell</strong>.
 The app shell is a very important part of your app.
-It's almost everywhere visible and an important piece of code when you start thinking about PWA.
+It's visible almost everywher  and an important piece of code when you start thinking about Progressive Web Applications (PWAs).

-So where would we expect it to be located?
+So where would we expect the app shell to be located?
-Right in <code>framework</code> because it's a general used functionality.
+Right: in <code>framework</code> folder because it's a generaly used functionality.

 <h2>Cut your code into modules</h2>

 Next let's talk about the <code>features</code>.
-To get an idea of the features of an app it's always a good strategy to look at the menu/navigation.
+To get the idea of the features of an app it's always a good strategy to look at the menu/navigation.

 # IMG_3